Rachel2308/Toileting-toddlers/README.md

 4. On user testing it was found that some users were confused by the use of red flags to show where the toilets were.
 I have changed the icon to a toilet roll, and also explained this in the content on that page to improve user experience.
 5. Some users found that the contact form labels did not render correctly on mobile.
 This was corrected through shortening the content.
+6. Google maps embedded icons and teh clusterer markers did not originally show on the map.
+On investigation, I found that this was due to its code being overwritten by my CSS.
+I amended the class names that were causing the issue and the icons then showed properly.

 ## Deployment

 ### GitHub Pages